tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（App）_intl_en.md

 **Bug fixing**
 - Windows: fixed the issue where some cameras do not output data on Windows installed on Mac.
 - Android: fixed the issue where there is no upstream audio after switch between CDN live streaming and TRTC.
-- iOS: fixed the issue where, when a screen is shared from web, users on iOS see pixelated video if they enable custom rendering.
+- iOS: fixed the issue where, when a screen is shared from web, users on iOS see blurry video if they enable custom rendering.

 **Improvement**
 - Android: fixed the issue where the “Application Not Responding” error occurs during hardware decoding.